 Image: NOAA GFDL

-Aside from wind and seawater, scientists also point to another peril that many people overlook: freshwater floods from heavy rain.
-As seen with recent U.S. hurricanes like Irene in 2011 and Isaac in 2012, rain is sometimes the deadliest part of a tropical storm.
-And as oceans heat up, that risk is likely to rise, too.
-"Anthropogenic warming by the end of the 21st century will likely cause hurricanes to have substantially higher rainfall rates than present-day hurricanes," Knutson says, noting that models project a 20 percent average spike in rainfall within 60 miles of a storm's center.
+Plus, as Knutson points out, warming may help storms deliver more rain in general.
+"Anthropogenic warming by the end of the 21st century will likely cause hurricanes to have substantially higher rainfall rates than present-day hurricanes," he says, noting that models project a 20 percent average spike within 60 miles of a storm's center.

 To illustrate how warmer seawater might affect the frequency of category 4 and 5 hurricanes, the graphic below models their behavior under two scenarios: the current climate and a warmer climate in the late 21st century.
 It's virtually impossible to accurately predict hurricane tracks even a few days in advance, but this graph offers a general idea of how things could change over time: